1950 Nov: The Formation of the Womens Royal Australian Air Force (WRAAF) (AI Study Guide)

 Overview

 In November 1950 the Australian Government authorised the formation of the Women’s Royal Australian Air Force, re-establishing a uniformed women’s service within the post-war RAAF.
-The decision responded to manpower pressures created by the Korean War and early Cold War expansion, while preserving hard-won wartime skills developed in the Women’s Auxiliary Australian Air Force.
-Placed under Air Board control, the WRAAF was conceived as a permanent element of the Service, employing women in technical, communications, administrative, and support roles across Australian bases and thereby reshaping the RAAF’s personnel structure.
+The decision responded to manpower pressures generated by the Korean War and early Cold War expansion while preserving skills developed during the Second World War in the Women’s Auxiliary Australian Air Force.
+Placed under Air Board authority, the WRAAF was conceived as a permanent component of the Service, reshaping RAAF personnel policy and workforce structure.

 Glossary of terms

-Air Board: Senior governing body responsible for policy, administration, and control of the RAAF.
+Air Board: Senior governing authority of the RAAF responsible for policy, administration, and force development.

-Cold War expansion: Post-1947 growth in defence forces driven by global strategic rivalry and regional instability.
+Cold War expansion: Post-1947 growth of permanent defence forces in response to global strategic competition.

 Key points